KalelR/PhDThesis/to-do.md

-1. methodology: bifurcations - homoc tangential??
-2. intro: discuss the drosophyla paper?; maybe go back and write more about metastability? introduce ghost from kelso?
-7. malleability: multistability results; check for sure the dynamics in the diff topologies - any chaos ever? for random tops? why does all-to-all have this chaotic, non phase locked, behavior??
+1. malleability: multistability results; check for sure the dynamics in the diff topologies - any chaos ever? for random tops? why does all-to-all have this chaotic, non phase locked, behavior??
-8. list of publications: explain briefly the smaller publications
+2. list of publications: explain briefly the smaller publications
+3. papers: put the footnote

 # optional to-do
 ## methodology